jindavid/jindavid.github.io/_posts/2024-12-13-6-S978-Final-Project.md

 &nbsp;

 In practice, the metrics above are computed as follows.
-- **MSQE**: This metric is approximated using empirical quantiles from the data and model-generated samples.
+- **RMSQE**: This metric is approximated using empirical quantiles from the data and model-generated samples.
 - **LOADER**: The densities $p(x)$ and $q(x)$ are estimated using Kernel Density Estimation (KDE), and the integral is computed via efficient quadrature rules.

 &nbsp;